 Any individual may access the University Library facilities and collections on site.
-Information about building and service hours can be found at http://www.lib.umich.edu/hours.
-The Kresge Business Library is open to the public -- all are welcome to use the collection except for a small set of electronic databases.Ross School alumni should view the Kresge Library Alumni Services web page for additional details about appropriate services.
+(Please see building and service hours for specifics.)
 The Law Library welcomes researchers who need to use the Library’s resources.
 See the library's access policy for details.
-Alumni should fill out an application for a pass.

-As part of the University Library's mission to assist researchers with their questions regarding the collections, resources and services of the University of Michigan libraries, U-M alumni are encouraged to contact the various reference service desks for assistance, either in person, via phone, via email, or via instant message.
+As part of the University Library's mission to assist researchers with their questions regarding the collections, resources and services of the University of Michigan libraries, U-M alumni are encouraged to contact the various reference services for assistance, either in person, via phone, via email, or via instant message.
 University Library reference staff and subject specialists are happy to help you use our collections and resources.
-Just Ask a Librarian!
-If you need assistance with your research, please feel free to browse the library's subject-based guides.
+If you need assistance with your research when reference services are not available, please feel free to browse the library's subject-based and how-to guides for ideas and resource suggestions.
 Please note: if you have questions about U-M yearbooks, past U-M course descriptions, or U-M photographs, please contact the Bentley Historical Library, the official U-M archive on campus.

 It is important to note that many of the library's licensed databases are also offered to all residents of the state of Michigan through the Michigan eLibrary.
 With a valid Michigan driver's license, a state ID number, or a library card number issued from a public library in the state, U-M alumni who reside in Michigan can access many databases remotely.

-For those U-M alumni located in other states, we suggest that you contact your local public or academic library for information on electronic resources that may be available to you.
+For those U-M alumni located in other states, we suggest that you contact your local public or academic library for information on online resources that may be available to you.

 The University Library gratefully accepts donations and gifts from U-M alumni.
 If you are interested in showing your support of the University Library, please contact the University Library Development Office.